-- Has a double layer of netted gauze that creates an air pocket and stops plosives and breath sounds from appearing on your recording
+- It has a double layer of netted gauze that creates an air pocket and stops plosives and breath sounds from appearing on your recording.

-- Can also prolong the life of your microphone but preventing the accumulation of saliva and dust particles
+- It can also prolong the life of your microphone while preventing the accumulation of saliva and dust particles.

-- Is a good choice for anybody working with a smaller budget
+- It is a good choice for anybody working with a smaller budget

 - Some people found that the gooseneck took a little time to loosen up and become easily flexible.

-Aokeo Professional Microphone Pop Filter is a product that many people seem to be happy with.
+Aokeo Professional Microphone Pop Filter is a product many people seem happy with.

 It is good quality, easy to bend and manipulate into the desired position, and according to one review, even better than the person’s old pop filter.

 This product seems perfect for anyone in need of a microphone pop filter.
-There are a few complaints about it not being able to stand on its own as in the promo photo, but other than that, people are very pleased with their purchase.
+There are a few complaints about it not being able to stand on its own, as in the promo photo, but other than that, people are delighted with their purchase.